LL05-AI-Dowell/100116-Q/README.md

-Certainly!
-Here's the complete guide with the addition of creating the `.env` file under the "Frontend Services" section:

 ## Welcome to Q - DoWell Platform

 Welcome to the Q -> DoWell platform, a cutting-edge system meticulously crafted for streamlined queue management in restaurants, ensuring optimal customer satisfaction and operational efficiency.